evanaustin/quasar-strapi_site_dev/README.md

 This is a tabula rasa scaffold for a new Quasar (Vue) + Strapi (Node + MongoDB) **website**.
 For the web application configuration, see [this repository](https://github.com/evangrinde/tabularasa_quasar-strapi_application).

 This a development configuration.
-For the production configuration, check the `../production` directory.
+For the production configuration, check the [this repository](https://github.com/evangrinde/template_quasar-strapi_site_prod) directory.

 ## Most recent successful build:
 - 10:12PM EST 6/11/2021